yuya-isaka/Nimcc/Readme.md

 # Nimcc: A mini C compiler written in Nim (WIP)

 ## Prerequisites
-- 64-bit Linux environment
+- A Docker environment or a native 64-bit Linux environment on x86_64 architecture.
     - MacOS is quite compatible with Linux at the source level of assembly, but not fully compatible.

 ## Setup

+### Setting up the environment using Docker

 - Setting up the Linux development environment using a Dockerfile.
     - The environment will include the following tools installed: [nim](https://nim-lang.org/), gcc, make, binutils, libc6-dev.

-- The code below assumes that Nimcc repository is cloned directly under $HOME directory.
+- The code below assumes that Nimcc repository is cloned directly under `$HOME` directory.

 - Create a Docker container named 'nimcc' from an image.
 (Feel free to change the name of the container as you like.)